Picovoice/porcupine/binding/vue/README.md

 </script>
 ```

-In case of any errors, watch for `error` to check the error message, else watch `isLoaded` to check if `Porcupine` has loaded.
+In case of any errors, watch for `state.error` to check the error message, else watch `state.isLoaded` to check if `Porcupine` has loaded.

 #### Process Audio Frames